Arranging Payment with an Employer, Union, or Other Third-Party Sponsor

-- Prior to the start of the term, review your account summary at MyESC to confirm that your third-party sponsorship is deferring your enrollment charges.
+- Prior to the start of the term, review your student account statement at MyESC to confirm that your third-party sponsorship is deferring your enrollment charges.
 Please keep in mind that some third-party sponsorships are for specific courses only.
-In those cases, Student Accounts will apply the deferral to your account summary only after you have registered for the appropriate course(s).
+In those cases, Student Accounts will apply the deferral to your account statement only after you have registered for the appropriate course(s).
 You may fax third-party documents or email if there is insufficient time to receive the documents by mail.

 - Your sponsorship must be a guarantee of payment.
 If your third-party sponsor does not make payment as intended, your unpaid sponsorship will be removed as pending aid and you will be billed.
 You are responsible for any outstanding balance.